Soprano, sopranino, piano, EWI

-Nicola balances a busy teaching diary with regular performances.
-As an ensemble player she plays with a number of groups and is currently chairman of the award-winning Nottingham Symphonic Wind Orchestra, and was a principal player with National Saxophone Choir of Great Britain.
+As an ensemble player Nicola plays with a number of groups, and was a principal player with National Saxophone Choir of Great Britain.
 In 2009 she released an album of a personal collection of chamber pieces for saxophone.
-As well as her private teaching Nicola recently gained a Masters in Performance Science with distinction at the Royal College of Music, and in 2015 was awarded an AHRC scholarship for research in music ensemble performance.
-She is currently studying for a doctorate at the University of Sheffield.
+As well as her private teaching Nicola recently gained a Masters in Performance Science from Royal College of Music, and awarded an AHRC scholarship for research in music ensemble performance.
+She is currently completing her doctorate at the University of Sheffield.

 |Claire Tomsett |